pacific-hake/hake-assessment/README.md

    `git clone https://github.com/pacific-hake/hake-assessment`
 1. If using Rstudio, open `hake.Rproj`.
 If not, open an R console however you like to and navigate to the hake project root directory.
-Either way, change your working directory to the `doc` directory:
+Either way, change your working directory to the `doc` directory (*for beamer presentations change your working directory to the one containing all the RMD files*):
    `setwd(here::here("doc"))`
-1. Create the PDF assessment document:
+1. Create the PDF document (*same command for beamer presentations*):
    `hake::render()`
 1. The `hake.pdf` document will be rendered in the `doc` directory.
 The first time rendering the document in a new R session will take about 7-8 minutes because the model RDS files have to be loaded.
 After that, the build will be much quicker.
+1. Clean the directory up from time to time by running `hake::clean()`.
+This will remove all files and subdirectories created by the `render()` function.
+This command also works for the beamer presentation directories.
+   If you get an error stating that the variable `assess_yr` could not be found, run `clean()`.

 Alternatively, in RStudio you can click the `knit` button while the file `000-launcher.rmd` is open in the editor window.
 This will be much slower